limanetolimaneto/signup_flow/README.md

+# Sign-up flow

-## Sign-up flow – Simulated User Registration System
+_Simulated User Registration System_

 ---

 ##🧭 Overview

 The signup_flow project replicates a typical user onboarding flow used in many real-world applications.
 Built with Laravel, the system focuses on clarity, security, and best practices for user registration.

 ##🧩 Key Features:
     📧 Email-based registration with secure password handling 🔐 4-digit verification code sent via email to confirm user identity